feature-hub/feature-hub/docs/guides/integrating-the-feature-hub.md

 #### `featureAppDefinition`

-A Feature App can be placed on a web page by directly providing its `featureAppDefinition`:
+A Feature App can be integrated by directly providing its `featureAppDefinition`:

 ```js